KalaayPT/Profit-Taker-Guide/advanced/speedrun-strats.md

 The “Reload while in archwing” route is a bit tricky since you effectively lose time because you are reloading meaning you’ll have to spot the right pylons faster.

-:::info that said the gameplay looks like this:
+:::info That said the gameplay looks like this:
 - Shoot twice
 - Proc Vigorous Swap (skip if you’re running Arcane Rise)
 - Repeat the two steps above